Jen’s Conversations – The Therapist April 1992

 When I reacted to the question about prudishness, the woman peered at me over her glasses.
 Her lipstick was dark red and perfectly applied.

-“We have some bawdy gents amongst our clientele,” she said.
+“We have some discerning gents amongst our clientele,” she said, “who enjoy a bit of kink.”

 The interview lasted all of ten minutes.
 At its end I stood up and straightened my skirt, rubbing the palms of my hands dry at the same time.
 I offered them both a handshake.
 I didn’t think much of it, I was sure I’d failed.
 Little did I realise that not only would I get the job, but I had been secretly observed during my interview.
 And that the man interviewing me wasn’t the boss, but the boss was actually in his office watching the whole scene on a CCTV monitor.